rom1504/img2dataset/README.md

 * **retries** number of time a download should be retried (default *0*)
 * **disable_all_reencoding** if set to True, this will keep the image files in their original state with no resizing and no conversion, will not even check if the image is valid.
 Useful for benchmarks.
 To use only if you plan to post process the images by another program and you have plenty of storage available. (default *False*)

+## Output format choice

+Img2dataset support several formats.
+There are trade off for which to choose:
+* files: this is the simplest one, images are simply saved as files.
+It's good for up to 1M samples on a local file system.
+Beyond that performance issues appear very fast.
+Handling more than a million files in standard filesystem does not work well.
+* webdataset: webdataset format saves samples in tar files, thanks to [webdataset](https://webdataset.github.io/webdataset/) library, this makes it possible to load the resulting dataset fast in both pytorch, tensorflow and jax.
+Choose this for most use cases.
+It works well for any filesystem
+* parquet: parquet is a columnar format that allows fast filtering.
+It's particularly easy to read it using pyarrow and pyspark.
+Choose this if the rest of your data ecosystem is based on pyspark. [petastorm](https://github.com/uber/petastorm) can be used to read the data but it's not as easy to use as webdataset
+* tfrecord: tfrecord is a protobuf based format.
+It's particularly easy to use from tensorflow and using [tf data](https://www.tensorflow.org/guide/data).
+Use this if you plan to use the dataset only in the tensorflow ecosystem.
+The tensorflow writer does not use fsspec and as a consequence supports only a limited amount of filesystem, including local, hdfs, s3 and gcs.
+It is also less efficient than the webdataset writer when writing to other filesystems than local, losing some 30% performance.

 ## How to tweak the options

 The default values should be good enough for small sized dataset.
 For larger ones, these tips may help you get the best performance: